Q&A with UofSC Cheerleader and 2nd Semester Senior, Lauren Finamore

-What is most challenging as a nursing student?
+What is one unique opportunity that you’ve had as a nursing major?

 Oh gosh, I don't even know where to begin with this!
 Nursing has given me so many unique opportunities.
 I think one of my favorite experiences that I've had was spending an entire day in the OR.
 I love watching surgeries, so I was really excited to spend an entire day dedicated to doing that.

 What do you have planned after you gradate in December?